Xing Rongjie

-Xing Rongjie (邢荣杰 (Xing Rongjie); 1911 – 20 November 1997) was an army Founding General in China.
+Xing Rongjie (邢荣杰 (Xing Rongjie); 1911 – 20 November 1997) was a Chinese military officer.
+He was the army Founding General in China.

+Early life

-Xing was born in Heipei, China and started his career in the army in 1933 as a Mission Commander of the Defend Group, which joined the Chinese Republic Army in 1937.
+Xing was born in Wuji County in Heibei, China, in 1911.
+He started his career in the army in 1933 as a Mission Commander of the Defend Group, and joined the Chinese Republic Army in 1937.

+Roles in Army

 During the Second Sino-Japanese War, Xing served in the following capacities: